 The Unmanaged protection group acts as a filter to display unmanaged Veeam Agent computers, that is, computers that meet the following conditions:

 - Have Veeam Agent deployed and configured directly from a Veeam Agent computer or with Veeam Service Provider Console.

 - Run a Veeam Agent backup job targeted at a backup repository managed by Veeam Backup & Replication.

 You cannot perform any operations with the Unmanaged protection group, as well as add computers included in this group to a Veeam Agent backup job.
 However, you can move such computers to a protection group that you created.
 To learn more, see Moving Unmanaged Computer to Protection Group.

 After you move an unmanaged computer to a protection group, Veeam Backup & Replication will start managing Veeam Agent running on this computer according to discovery settings specified in the properties of the protection group.
 If the protection group is added to a Veeam Agent backup job, Veeam Backup & Replication will add the new computer to the job, too.
-You will no longer be able to manage Veeam Agent directly on the Veeam Agent computer or from Veeam Availability Console.
+You will no longer be able to manage Veeam Agent directly on the Veeam Agent computer or from Veeam Service Provider Console.

 The Out of Date protection group is displayed when Veeam Backup & Replication discovers protected computers on which an outdated version of Veeam Agent is installed.
-For example, this may happen in a situation when you configure a protection group with Veeam Agent deployment options disabled, and Veeam Backup & Replication detects a newer version of Veeam Agent on the distribution server during discovery.
+For example, this may happen in a situation where you configure a protection group with Veeam Agent deployment options disabled, and Veeam Backup & Replication detects a newer version of Veeam Agent on the distribution server during discovery.

 The Out of Date protection group lets you update Veeam Agent on multiple computers at once.
 To learn more, see Upgrading Veeam Agent on Multiple Computers.